 About March of Dimes Supportive Pregnancy Care

-The March of Dimes Supportive Pregnancy Care program is a flexible way to provide prenatal health care and education to a group of pregnant women.
+The March of Dimes Supportive Pregnancy Care program is a flexible way to provide prenatal health care and education to a group of pregnant individuals.
 Supportive Pregnancy Care fosters health literacy and health equity and is unique in that it addresses both social determinants of health and medical factors.
-Supportive Pregnancy Care strives to be culturally relevant to the variety of women served.
+Supportive Pregnancy Care strives to be culturally relevant to the variety of communities served.
 It is also flexible, allowing you to personalize care to your organization's needs and capacity, while addressing your patients' specific needs.

 Supportive Pregnancy Care offers